mvogel3/think-python/notes.md

 * how to go from learning Python to actually buildinf something
 * look into the 4.12 exercises and try learning the math
 * revisit base cases
+* overflow in programming (applies to languages other than python)

 # Chapter Summaries/Take Aways/Notes